 Be Careful About Not Signing

-Now that you know you should be careful about signing away your rights to sue your employer, the next thing that you must consider is whether or not you would actually not sign your rights away.
-It is all well and good to know about your rights, but keep in mind that your employer may rescind your job offer if you refuse to sign the arbitration agreement.
+The next thing that you must consider is whether or not you would actually not sign your rights away.
+Keep in mind that your employer may rescind your job offer if you refuse to sign the arbitration agreement.
 In addition, at-will employees can potentially be fired for refusing to sign as well.

 But you should always think about your bargaining power as well.
 If a certain employer has been courting you for months, chances are that they would be willing to give up the arbitration agreement in order to get you on board.